Blood Disorders: Insights into Anaemia & Haemoglobin Disorders

 Thalassaemia

-Since haemoglobin comprises two alpha-globin chains and two beta-globin chains, any defects of the alpha-globin chain, coded by alpha genes located on chromosome 16 of the human DNA, will result in alpha thalassaemia.
-On the other hand, any defects in the beta-globin chains, which are produced by beta genes on chromosome 11, will lead to beta thalassaemia.
-A simple illustration of how alpha thalassaemia happens is shown below.
-A common beta-globin gene mutation in Malaysia is Haemoglobin E (HbE).
+Haemoglobin is made up of two alpha-globin chains and two beta-globin chains.
+If there is a defect in the alpha-globin chain, which is coded by the alpha genes on chromosome 16, the result is alpha thalassaemia.
+Meanwhile, defects in the beta-globin chain, produced by the beta genes on chromosome 11, lead to beta thalassaemia.

 Note: Dr Lee Tze Yan is a senior lecturer and an active researcher at Perdana University.
 A biomedical scientist by training, he holds an MSc in Molecular Biology and a PhD in Molecular Medicine from Universiti Putra Malaysia.
 He is interested in science policy and is also an active Young Scientist Network (YSN-ASM) member.
 He is the honorary advisor for the 7th National Biomedical Science Gathering Malaysia (7th NBSG).